cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 ~~~
 {: sourcecode-name="example3.cddl"}

-Note that a `.jsonseq` is not provided for {{-jsonseq}}, as no use case
-for inclusion in CDDL is known yet.
+Notes:

+* JSON has known interoperability problems {{-i-json}}.
+  While {{Section 4 of -i-json}} probably is not relevant to this
+  specification, {{Section 2 of -i-json}} provides requirements that
+  need to be followed to make use of the generic data model underlying
+  CDDL.
+  Note that the intention of {{Section 2.2 of -i-json}} is directly
+  supported by {{Section 6.2 of RFC8949@-cbor}}.
+  The recommendation to use text strings for representing numbers
+  outside JSON's interoperable range is a requirement on the
+  application data model and therefore needs to be reflected on the
+  right-hand side of the `.json` control operator.

-There is no way to constrain the use of blank space in data items to
+* This control operator provides no way to constrain the use of blank
+  space or other serialization variants in the JSON representation of
+  the data items; restrictions on the serialization to specific
-be validated; variants (e.g, not providing for any blank space) could
+  variants (e.g, not providing for the addition of any insignificant
-be defined.
+  blank space, prescribing an order in which map entries are
+  serialized) could be defined in future control operators.

+* A `.jsonseq` is not provided in this document for {{-jsonseq}}, as no
+  use case for inclusion in CDDL is known at the time of writing;
+  again, future control operators could address this use case.

 Text Processing
 ===============